Page title

 • the holder of certain tenements under the Mining Act 1978 and the Petroleum and Geothermal Energy Resources Act 1967.

-Disputes about the ownership of a property should primarily rely on what is registered on the certificate of title, subject to any lease, contract or other legal instrument that otherwise provides the person with an applicable interest in the land.
+Disputes about the ownership of a property should primarily rely on what is registered on the certificate of title, subject to any lease, contract or other legal instrument that otherwise evidences the person has an applicable interest in the land.

 2.3.
 Occupation

-The LG Act and the Election Regs impose a series of requirements and tests on occupier claims.
-To make a claim of occupation, the claimant must have a written lease, tenancy agreement or other legal instrument, such as a licence to occupy to evidence a claim of a right of occupation to rateable property.
-They must have held a right of occupation for 12 months prior to making their claim and have a right of occupation which will last for at least 3 months following the claim.
+The LG Act and the Election Regulations impose a series of requirements and tests necessary to determine occupier claims.
+To make a claim of occupation, the claimant must have and be able to evidence a written lease, tenancy agreement or other legal instrument, such as a licence to occupy to evidence a claim of a right of occupation to rateable property.
+They must have held a right of occupation for 12 months ending on the day before the claim is made and have a right of occupation for a period of three months beginning on day on which the claim is made.

-The Election Regs set out a series of requirements for a person to be enrolled as an occupier including:
+The Election Regulations set out a series of requirements for a person to be enrolled as an occupier including that they must:

-• that they must have quiet enjoyment (exclusive occupation) of their occupied property
+• have quiet enjoyment (exclusive occupation) of their occupied property

-• they must be able to secure their occupied property from intruders
+• be able to secure their occupied property from intruders

-• they must genuinely operate or intend to operate their business from that property
+• genuinely operate or intend to operate their business from that property

-• they must lease at least 10m2 of property, subject to a series of exclusions
+• lease at least 10m2 of property, subject to a series of exclusions

-• they must pay a minimum amount of rent for the property.
+• pay a minimum amount of rent for the property.

 The nature of the right to enrol as an occupier may be further complicated by the process of sub leasing, and chains of subleases.

-The eligibility requirements for 'occupation' are covered further in Part 3 of this guideline.
-To further assist local governments, an occupation claim assessment which may be adapted to suit your local government (see Appendix 2, of the PDF version of this guide).
+The eligibility requirements for occupation are covered further in Part 3 of these guidelines.
+To further assist local governments, an occupation claim assessment checklist is included at appendix 2 of these guidelines which may be adapted to suit your local government (see Appendix 2, of the PDF version of this guide).

 2.4.
 Co-ownership and co-occupation

-The LG Act provides generally for 2 people that own a property to have a vote each.
-This reflects the common ownership arrangements of residential property.
-However, some property ownership arrangements mean that a property is not always owned by 1 or 2 natural persons or a single body corporate.
-It can be co-owned or co-occupied by a group of people.
+The LG Act provides for up to two people that own a property to each claim eligibility .
+However, a property may alternatively be co-owned or co-occupied by a group of people.
 Section 4.31(1E) and (1F) of the LG Act states that:

 (1E) If more than 2 people own rateable property in conjunction with each other, the owners are whichever 2 of those people who, being eligible under section 4.30(1)(a), are nominated as owners by all or a majority of those people.